"Mamakho yistar": Daughter thanks mom for help with strict dad as teen groovist

 Mother and daughter make TikTok video together

-In a TikTok video, a young woman @tlotloandrews said she's grateful to her mum.
+In a TikTok video, a young woman with the handle @tlotloandrews said she's grateful to her mum.
 In the post, she detailed that her mother would always help her sneak back in after going out as a teen.

 PAY ATTENTION: Watch the hottest celebrity stories on our YouTube channel 'Briefly TV'.
 Subscribe now!